Kansas City Royal Giants: History

-Negro leagues baseball first began in 1909 in the Kansas City area.
-The Kansas City, Kansas based Kansas City Giants preceded the Kansas City Royal Giants by one season, playing their home games at Riverside Park.
-The two teams would become entwined as local rivals, with numerous players joining the rosters of both teams.
-Early negro leagues teams weren't formed together into exclusive leagues, where teams only play against other teams within their league.
-It was common in the era for teams to "barnstorm" on long road trips against a variety of teams or host games against semi–pro or other local teams, so, statistics and records for teams can vary.
-The 1909 Kansas City Giants were noted to have played as members of the Western Independent Clubs, with the Kansas City Royal Giants following one season later.

-When the Giants turned fully professional, Kansas City Giants owner Tobe Smith signed numerous local players who had played for the Jenkins and Sons and a Kansas City Monarchs semi–pro teams.
-Kansas City Giants player/manager "Topeka Jack" Johnson was a former professional boxer, known to have been a boxing sparring partner of heavyweight champion Jack Johnson.
-In the winter of 1909, Johnson helped form the Kansas City "Royal Giants" negro leagues team to be based in Kansas City, Missouri.
-The Kansas City Royal Giants began play in the 1910 season, immediately becoming a local rival of the Kansas City Giants.

 The Kansas Royal Giants were owned by Kansas City businessmen M.B.
 Garrett and George Washington Walden, with Jack Johnson hired to manage the ballclub.
 Fortune J. Weaver was also an owner of the KC Royal Giants and was president of the Afro–American Realty and Investment Company.
 Just before the start of the 1910 season, Johnson unsuccessfully attempted to start a Negro National League, writing articles that appeared in newspapers in Chicago and other major cities.
 Johnson wrote: "It certainly has been proven from the big leagues on down to the minors, that there is nothing in the world that beats organized baseball and harmony..."